Heating system for heat pump – 2020 revision

 heat pump – heating and cooling

 The heat pump connections are easier thanks to the Original Twist Hybrid Heat Pump which indirectly supplies chilled water without breaking the rules for the RHI incentives.
 Note that the system copes with 2 set points from the heat pump; hot water is routed to the hot tank while the heating is kept going with stored energy from the cooler tank.
-For a lower set point heat is sent directly to the heating side without disrupting the stratification in the tank.
+For the lower set point, heat is sent directly to the cooler heating side without disrupting the stratification in the hotter tank.
 The system can heat either tank while simultaneously supplying chilled air – how cool is that?
-An extra immersion heater helps use all that extra PV energy, useful now that FITs are trivial.
+An extra immersion heater helps use all that extra PV energy and for absolute perfection I’d have an external one – e.g. the Willis (no short cycling and easier to service and delivers heat to the top of the tank).

 You can see the original system here along with a long list of all the benefits which still make this the best system on the planet.